2022 Martin Luther King, Jr. Celebration

 Monday, January 24, 2022, 7 p.m.

-Set on the night of February 25, 1964, "One Night in Miami" follows a young, brash Cassius Clay as he emerges from the Miami Beach Convention Center, the new Heavyweight Boxing Champion of the World.
+Set on the night of February 25, 1964, "One Night in Miami" follows a young, brash Cassius Clay as he emerges from the Miami Beach Convention Center as the new Heavyweight Boxing Champion of the World.
 Join the conversation on our call to action!

 Contact Zanaiya Leon: ZLeon@newhaven.edu